 This temple is near the Pharphing Village which is over 14 km from Kathmandu city, this temple is stands as one of the most popular temples in Nepal which is dedicated to fearless deity Mahakali, this temple is basically games for animal sacrifices by local Hindu people to fulfil their wishes and desires and especially during Dussehra or Dashain festival people sacrifice animals male goats and cockerels.

-This temple is raised by Gopiran Bharo, and dedicated to Gokarna Mahadev Temple, and it is located in the village and it is one of the most significant Shiva temples in Nepal.
-The temple is adorned with a charming idol of Shiva and Parvati sitting on a golden throne or Torana and after seeing it may left you speechless and amazed as well.
-Devotees visit Gokarna Mahadev Temple to pay homage to their late fathers on Gokarna Aunsi, which is usually around the month of September.
+The Gokarna temple is raised by Gopiran Bharo and it was later revered as Gokarneshwor Mahadev which is the deepest symbol of Nepal’s spiritual and cultural heritage while identifying the ancient theoretical culture that emerged the their cosmic philosophy with reverb artistry.
+The temple is adorned with a charming idol of Shiva and Parvati sitting on a golden throne or Torana and after seeing it may leave you amazed as well.
+Devotees visit Gokarna Mahadev Temple to discover the sacred boundaries of manifestations of the eternal dance between the finite and infinite and generally visit to pay homage to their late fathers on Gokarna Aunsi, which is usually around the month of September.

-Lumbini is the birthplace of Siddhartha Gautama, who later became Lord Buddha.
-This UNESCO World Heritage Site is one of the most important pilgrimage sites for Buddhists worldwide.
-Visitors can explore the sacred garden, visit the Maya Devi Temple, and see the ancient ruins of the Ashoka Pillar.
-Lumbini offers a serene environment for reflection and is a must-visit for those interested in Buddhism and spiritual history.
+Lumbini is the place which is nestled in lush green plains of Nepal’s Rupandehi district and this place is considered the birthplace of Siddhartha Gautama, who later became Lord Buddha.
+This UNESCO World Heritage Site is the profound symbol of spiritual wake up and ultimate historical legacy.
+Although this site reflects hope, unity and transformative powers of your own inner peace, this holy pilgrimage not only preserves the memory of pivotal moments in their history.
+Visitors come to this temple from all over the world and explore the sacred garden, visit the Maya Devi Temple, and see the ancient ruins of the Ashoka Pillar as the temple Lumbini offers a serene environment for reflection and is a must-visit for those interested in Buddhism and spiritual history.

 Also Read: Top 5 Places To Visit In Nepal